Te āhei a te iwi whānui ki ngā mōhiohio me ngā mauhanga

 Under Part 3 of the Public Records Act 2005 (the Act), public offices and local authorities (public sector organisations) have special obligations to ensure members of the public can access information and records.

-Under section 47 of the PRA, the public must be able to inspect all public records classified as “open access” (that is, no restrictions are placed on their use).
-Such inspection must occur when a member of the public requests it, or as soon as “reasonably” practicable, and must be free of charge.
+Under section 47 of the Act, members of the public must be able to inspect all information and records classified as “open access” (that is, no restrictions are placed on their availability and use).
+This inspection must occur when a member of the public requests it, or as soon as “reasonably” practicable, and must be free of charge.

-Public access includes information and records, including associated metadata, in all formats.
-For example, information and records that are classified as “open access” in databases must be available to the public when required.
+Public access to information and records includes any associated metadata and applies to all formats.
+For example, information and records that are classified as “open access” in databases must be publicly available when required.

-Making information and records available to the public must include providing the tools required to access them.
-Such tools include hardware, software, space, and specialist technical equipment.
+Making information and records available to the public includes providing the tools required to access them.
+Such tools may include hardware, software, space, and specialist technical equipment.

 Open data is the practice of making human and machine-readable data freely available, easy to access, and, importantly, simple to reuse.

-The New Zealand Government believes that it is important to provide New Zealanders with access to the data that government departments and agencies produce, collect and use.
-An organisation should consider open data as a proactive way to meet its public access requirements.
+The New Zealand Government believes that it is important to provide New Zealanders with access to the data that public sector organisations produce, collect and use.
+If your organisation is a public sector organisation, you should consider open data as a proactive way to meet your public access requirements.

-The New Zealand Data and Information Management Principles state that open data should be:
+The New Zealand Data and Information Management Principles state that data and information held by government should be:

 open